 "It's nice to see that for his career," Brown said.
 "But he's in our way."

-MIMS UP NEXT: First-round pick Amarius Mims got the worst of battlefield promotions Monday.
+First-round pick Amarius Mims got the worst of battlefield promotions Monday.
 In the same series he made his NFL debut in the second quarter as an extra tackle, he became the right tackle for what appears to be the rest of the season when Trent Brown was carted off the field with a knee injury.

 Both Taylor and center Ted Karras said it looked bad for the 31-year-old Brown, the 10-year vet they signed in free agency.
 Mims, 21, proved he's the future with a superb preseason cut short by the Aug.
 10 pectoral injury that prevented him from practicing full until Saturday.

-Now the future is now.
+Now the future is here.

 "It means Amarius Mims is the next guy up and nobody's better for the job.
 He's the guy we drafted to play right tackle and I'm excited to see what he can show with a full week's prep," Karras said.
 "I think he did all right.
 I'm sure like any NFL debut we've all had, there are things to get better."

-On his first snap, Mims lined up next to Brown and moved safety Jeremy Chin down the field as running back Zack Moss picked up five yards cutting off that side up the middle.
+On his first snap, Mims lined up next to Brown and moved safety Jeremy Chinn down the field as running back Zack Moss picked up five yards cutting off that side up the middle.

-Mims helped the Bengals rush for 124 yards on 6.2 yards per.
+Mims helped the Bengals rush for 124 yards on 6.2 yards per attempt.
 He gave up a sack in the third quarter when he allowed Notre Dame rookie Javontae Jean-Baptiste, a seventh-rounder, to get inside him, but the Bengals overcame it to score a touchdown.
 He then had a false start on the extra point, but that didn't hurt them because Evan McPherson still made it.

-SPECIAL KICK: Maybe the biggest play of the night was the opening kickoff of the second half, when Washington running back Austin Ekeler broke it 62 yards and rookie cornerback Josh Newton saved a touchdown with a tackle at the Bengals 33.
+Maybe the biggest play of the night was the opening kickoff of the second half, when Washington running back Austin Ekeler broke it 62 yards and rookie cornerback Josh Newton saved a touchdown with a tackle at the Bengals 33.
 It led to Washington's fourth straight touchdown for a 28-13 lead.

 "It was a tough start to start the half.
 We're coming out of the half (and) we give up a big kickoff return (that) put them right down there," Taylor said.